dhipgraby/Invoice-creator-APP-with-codeigniter/README.md

-#Invoice creator APP in codeigniter php framework
+#Invoice creator APP in codeigniter php framework.

+The purpose of this reporsitory is only to show code transparency, my own work and how the application is build.
+Config files and asset folders are remove to keep this repository secure and not avaible for usage.

-## Application use in [slappinvoice.com](https://slappinvoice.com) for create invoices and accounting management
+## Application use in [slappinvoice.com](https://slappinvoice.com) for create invoices and accounting management, easy for everyone to use.
+UI is very simple and intuitive, easy to undertand for people of all ages.
+### This software was created on november 2019.

 [slappinvoice.com](https://slappinvoice.com)  is a invoice service software.
 Its base on a subscription model with 3 plans that are ajust for the need of the clients.
+It is upgrading and getting new features each month.
+Sopport and assistance is always available each and everyday.

+Visit the website to know in deep about this software: [slappinvoice.com](https://slappinvoice.com) Acess the app using credentials downbelow.
+Go to : [app.slappinvoice.com](https://app.slappinvoice.com)

 ##### You can have a free tour into the application withdout subscription only to try it.
 ###### Access with a test users :
 ###### Email : test@gmail.com
 ###### Password : usertest

-Acess using credentials to [app.slappinvoice.com](https://app.slappinvoice.com)

-The purpose of this reporsitory is only to show code transparency, my own work and how the application is build.
-Config files and asset folders are remove to keep this repository secure and not avaible for usage.
+Normally i write my code in english but in this project is in spanish for better understanding to my clients and people who im developing together with.

 # Features